 AP 011 Chlorine - Free (DPD 1) - 250 tests

 Free chlorine reacts with diethyl-p-phenylene diamine (DPD) in buffered solution to produce a pink coloration.
-The intensity of the colour is proportional to the free chlorine concentration.
+The intensity of the color is proportional to the free chlorine concentration.

 Subsequent addition of excess potassium iodide induces a further reaction with any combined chlorine present.
-The colour intensity is now proportional to the total chlorine concentration; the increase in intensity represents the combined chlorine concentration.
+The color intensity is now proportional to the total chlorine concentration; the increase in intensity represents the combined chlorine concentration.
 In this way, it is possible to differentiate between free and combined chlorine present in the sample.
-The colour intensities are measured using a Palintest Photometer.
+The color intensities are measured using a Palintest Photometer.

 The DPD Oxystop tablet is added after measurement for free chlorine but before the DPD 3 tablet.
 It prevents the reaction between shock treatment chemicals and potassium iodide which would give a positive response.